Gnocchi

 Instructions

-- Peel the potatoes while still warm and mash them until smooth.
+- Pass the potatoes through a ricer or mash until smooth.

-- Divide the dough into sections and roll into long ropes (about 1-inch thick).
+- Divide the dough into sections and roll into long ropes.

-- Cut the ropes into small pieces (about 1 inch long).
+- Cut the ropes into 1-inch pieces and shape with a fork.